Womanism: Theory

-Theoretical origins
+Phases of the theory

-Alice Walker
+Womanist (1979)

-Author and poet Alice Walker first used the term "womanist" in her short story, "Coming Apart", in 1979, and later in In Search of our Mothers' Gardens: Womanist Prose (1983).
+Author and poet Alice Walker first used the term "womanist" in her short story "Coming Apart", in 1979, and later in In Search of our Mothers' Gardens: Womanist Prose (1983).
 Walker defined a "womanist" as a Black feminist or feminist of color.
 The term comes from the Black folk expression of mothers to female children, 'You acting womanish', referring to grown-up behavior.
 The womanish girl exhibits willful, courageous, and outrageous behavior that is considered to be beyond the scope of societal norms.
 She goes on to say that a womanist is also:

 According to Walker, while feminism is incorporated into womanism, it is also instinctively pro-humankind; womanism is a broader category that includes feminism as a subtype.
-The focus of the theology is not on gender inequality, but race- and class-based oppression.
+The focus of the theory is not on gender inequality, but race- and class-based oppression.
 She sees womanism as a theory/movement for the survival of the Black race; a theory that takes into consideration the experiences of Black women, Black culture, Black myths, spiritual life, and orality.
 Walker's much cited phrase, "womanist is to feminist as purple is to lavender", suggests that feminism is a component beneath the much larger ideological umbrella of womanism.

 Walker's definition also holds that womanists are universalists.
 This philosophy is further invoked by her metaphor of a garden where all flowers bloom equally.
 A womanist is committed to the survival of both males and females and desires a world where men and women can coexist, while maintaining their cultural distinctiveness.
 This inclusion of men provides Black women with an opportunity to address gender oppression without directly attacking men.

 A third definition provided by Walker pertains to the sexuality of the women portrayed in her review of Gifts of Power: The Writings of Rebecca Jackson.
 Here, she argues that the best term to describe Rebecca Jackson, a Black Shaker who leaves her husband and goes on to live with her white Shaker companion, would be a womanist, because it is a word that affirms the connection to the world, regardless of sexuality.
 The seemingly contrasting interpretations of womanism given by Walker validate the experiences of African-American women, while promoting a visionary perspective for the world based on said experiences.

 Much of Alice Walker's progeny admit that while she is the creator of the term, Walker fails to consistently define the term and often contradicts herself.
 At some points she portrays womanism as a more inclusive revision of Black feminism as it is not limited to Black women and focuses on the woman as a whole.
-Later in life she begins to regret this peace-seeking and inclusive form of womanism due to the constant and consistent prejudice inflicted upon Black women, specifically, whose voices had yet to be validated by both white women and Black men.
+Later in life, she appears to begin to regret this peace-seeking and inclusive form of womanism due to the constant and consistent prejudice inflicted upon Black women, specifically those whose voices had yet to be validated by both white women and Black men.